amitvij78/spring-petclinic/readme.md

    - This will start the PetClinic application and its associated services in Docker containers.

 4. View the PetClinic Application in Your Browser:
-   - Open a web browser.
+   - Open your web browser
    - Visit the PetClinic application at http://localhost:8080